CHIMEFRB/voe/README.md

 cd voe
 ```

-And build the docker container and initialize the servers and database:
+And build the docker container and initialize the servers and database.
+If you do not have docker installed on your system, instructions can be found here: https://docs.docker.com/get-docker/.

 ```
 docker compose build